balnaimi/MyNotes/How To Create Local Repo-UbuntuDebianCentOS.md

-#Steps I've Used to create my own local repo on Ubuntu

-For: Ubuntu, Debian, CentOS
+# Steps I've Used to create my own local repo on Ubuntu, For: Ubuntu, Debian, CentOS

 *********************************************
                 Preperation For Host